Chronicle of a Blood Merchant: Major themes

 Chronicle of a Blood Merchant describes the suffering of the lower class which took place during the most turbulent time in Chinese history, and creates a sorrowful atmosphere with a touch of gentleness.
 Blood is the main element, which builds up throughout the majority of the story.
 The protagonist sells his blood twelve times in the story for many reasons, including cultural taboo, food, and sacrifices.
 Xu Sanguan sells his blood to overcome crises he faces in his life, to a point where he believes that selling blood could overcome any crisis.
-However, at the end of the story Xu Sanguan couldn't sell his blood anymore because he's too old and the quality of his blood is not accessible to anyone.
+However, at the end of the story Xu Sanguan could not sell his blood anymore because he is too old and the quality of his blood is not accessible to anyone.